nicolasmoise/shopify-csv-product/README.md

 `npm run start`

-csv file will be `shopify-test-product-data.csv`
+csv file will be `shopify-test-product-data.csv` and will contain 20,000 products